aliahan/SatInView/README.md

     pip install -r starlink-grpc-tools/requirements.txt
     ```

     **Note**: On a dual-homed machine connected to an inactive Starlink dish (i.e., without an active Starlink subscription), the Starlink router still advertises an IPv6 address to the local network. `Pip` would prefer to use IPv6 when installing packages, while an inactive dish cannot reach the Internet, which could halt the installation process.
-In this case, you can force `pip` to use IPv4 by setting the IPv4 addresses for the following doamins in `/etc/hosts` or configure routing properly.
+In this case, you can force `pip` to use IPv4 by setting the IPv4 addresses for the following domains in `/etc/hosts` or configure routing properly.

     ```
     151.101.0.223   pypi.org